horvathd/cern_fluka_wsl/README.md

 If there is an issue with WSL, you can always reset it to a clean state.
 To do so search for *Ubuntu* in the *Start Menu*, right click on its icon, and select (*More*) *App settings*.
 In the new window click the *Reset* button.
 When the reset is complete close the settings window and restart *Ubuntu*.

+## 6. Known issues

+### 6.1 Flair couldn't connect to display

+If Flair shows the Following error message `couldn't connect to display`.
+Make sure that the X Server is running before launching Flair.

+If Flair still can't connect and the error message contains an IP addess then you have WSL2 installed.
+See section 3.1.